harvester/docs/docs/install/harvester-configuration.md

 Below is a reference of all configuration keys.

 !!!warning
-    **Security Risks**: The configuration file contains credentials which should be kept secretly.
-Please do not make the configuration file publicly accessible at the moment.
+    **Security Risks**: The configuration file contains credentials which should be kept secret.
+Please do not make the configuration file publicly accessible.

 ### `server_url`